 Results aren’t guaranteed and it’s based on outdoor coverage which may be different from inside your home or office.

-You can also check 2G (calls and texts), 3G (calls, texts and data) and 4G (data) coverage - useful if you use your phone more for data than calls.
+You can also check 2G (calls and texts), 3G (calls, texts and data), 4G (calls and data) coverage.
+This is useful if you use your phone as much for data as for calls.

 Why do some areas have poor network coverage?

-Vodafone, Three and Eir, offer between 97% and over 98% 4G population coverage in Ireland, but this still leaves some people struggling for a good mobile connection.
+Vodafone, Three and Eir, offer up to 99% 4G population coverage in Ireland, but this still leaves some people struggling for a good mobile connection.